david-demainlalune/exquis_syntactic_sugar_test/readme.md

       }

-Into an internal clojure representation for live evaling:
+Into an internal clojure representation for live evaluation:

       function(ctx){
         var i = 0;